appcircleio/appcircle-docusaurus/docs/enterprise-appstore/enterprise-app-store-profile.md

 ### Publish

+The Enterprise App Store module includes two channels: Beta and Live.

+- **Beta Channel**: This channel could be used for testing new updates, features, or changes before they are rolled out to all users.
+The beta channel is ideal for trialing updates without affecting the broader user base, ensuring that everything works as expected before moving to production.
+- **Live Channel**: The live channel is the production environment where all end users interact with the Enterprise App Store.
+This channel could contain the stable, fully tested binary versions.

 Apps can be sent to the Beta or Live channels by hitting the `...` button and then selecting the **Publish** menu.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4225-beta1.png" />